Kocal/vuetify-algolia-places/README.md

 <vuetify-algolia-places v-model="place" />
 ```

-The variable `place` will looks like this:
+The variable `place` looks like this:

 ```json
 {